Passwordless Sign-in for Microsoft 365 and Other Online Services

 3. Select Enable phone sign-in or Set up passwordless sign‑in requests.

-4. Follow the prompts in the app to finish linking your device.
+4. Follow the prompts to finish linking your device.

-Verify that "Ways to sign in or verify" displays Passwordless sign‑in requests.
-You are now registered for passwordless sign‑in.
+Verify that “Ways to sign in or verify” shows passwordless sign‑in requests.

-1. Enter your username on the Microsoft 365 sign‑in page.
+1. On the Microsoft 365 sign‑in page, enter your username:

 2. Select Next.

-3. If prompted, choose Other ways to sign in.
+3. If prompted for a password, choose Other ways to sign in.

 4. Select Approve a request on my Authenticator app.

-5. Open the Authenticator app and enter the number displayed on your screen to complete login.
+5. Open the Microsoft Authenticator app and enter the number shown on the screen to complete sign‑in.

 How to Verify You Are Already Enrolled